 Jamie loved that there was a small duck pond in the touring area and made quite a few visits to feed them.

 The Facilities – Outdoor

-As mentioned above there is a recently installed outdoor playground for children of all ages.
+As mentioned above there is an outdoor playground for children of all ages.

-At the end of the touring site there is the fountain sports bar.
+At the end of the touring site, there is a bar.
 Plus tennis courts, playing and sports field, bowling green/petanque, fishing lake and a golf course with a golf driving range.

 Searles Leisure is also just a short walk to the beach.
 We didn’t have time to access the beach from the site.

 The Facilities – Indoor